‘Sesame Street’ To Be Canceled? President Trump’s Budget Cuts Threaten CPB Funds

 — Daily Mail US (@DailyMail) March 16, 2017

 Daily Mail notes that Sesame Street and other organizations are threatened due to Trump’s increase in military spending.
-Besides slashing funds to CPB, cuts would be made to the National Endowment for the Arts and the National Endowment for the Humanities.
-Actors and authors are already taking a stand against the decisions… signing a petition asking Congress to keep the National Endowment for the Arts.
-Among those who’ve signed the petition are actor John Lithgow, singer Roseanne Cash, and authors Salman Rushdie and Judy Blume.
+Besides slashing funds to CPB, cuts would be made to the National Endowment of the Arts and the National Endowment for the Humanities.
+Actors and authors are already taking a stand against the decisions… signing a petition asking Congress to keep the National Endowment of the Arts.
+Among those who’ve signed the petition are actor John Lithgow, singer Roseanne Cash, and authors, Salman Rushdie and Judy Blume.

 NEA Chairman Jane Chu issued a statement about the possibility of President Trump cutting funds to the program.